 During our last stay at the Yacht Club, we ordered several kids’ meals and a regular entree each morning and divided them up to make a meal between the three of us.
 We also love to eat dinner at Crew’s Cup Lounge.
 They have excellent prime rib sliders, soup, salad, and charcuterie.

 Disney’s Beach Club has several transportation options available to guests.
 First, Disney Friendship Boats service the Epcot Resorts Area and transport guests in the following order:

 Disney bus service is available to the following:

-The Disney Skyliner is the newest form of transportation available to Disney’s Beach Club.
-It is a short walk from Disney’s Beach Club Resort over to the International Gateway at Epcot to access the Skyliner.
+The Disney Skyliner is the newest form of transportation within walking distance of Disney’s Beach Club.
+It is a short walk from Disney’s Beach Club Resort to the International Gateway at Epcot to access the Skyliner.